talal/ilm/lib.typ

   // Whether to start a chapter on a new page.
   chapter-pagebreak: true,

+  // Whether to display a maroon circle next to external links.
+  external-link-circle: true,

   // Display an index of figures (images).
   figure-index: (
     enabled: false,